 Crypto wallets need to locate the crypto associated with your address in the blockchain, which is why they must interact with it.
-In fact, crypto wallets are less wallets than they are ledgers: They function as an owner’s identity and account on a blockchain network and provide access to transaction history.
+In fact, crypto wallets are not as much a wallet as they are ledgers: They function as an owner’s identity and account on a blockchain network and provide access to transaction history.

 How do crypto wallets work?

 When someone sends bitcoin, ether, dogecoin or any other type of digital currency to your crypto wallet, you aren’t actually transferring any coins.
-What they’re doing is signing off ownership thereof to your wallet’s address, that is to say, they are confirming that the crypto on the blockchain no longer belongs to their address, but to yours.
-Two digital codes are necessary to do this: a public key and a private key.
+What they’re doing is signing off ownership thereof to your wallet’s address.
+That is to say, they are confirming that the crypto on the blockchain no longer belongs to their address, but yours.
+Two digital codes are necessary for this process: a public key and a private key.

-A public key is a string of letters and numbers that are automatically generated by the crypto wallet provider.
+A public key is a string of letters and numbers automatically generated by the crypto wallet provider.
 For example, a public key could look like this: B1fpARq39i7L822ywJ55xgV614.

 A private key is another string of numbers and letters, but one that only the owner of the wallet should know.

-By using these two keys, crypto wallet users can participate in transactions without compromising the integrity of the currency being traded or of the transaction itself.
-The public key assigned to your digital wallet must match your private key to authenticate any funds sent or received by it.
+Using these two keys, crypto wallet users can participate in transactions without compromising the integrity of the currency being traded or of the transaction itself.
+The public key assigned to your digital wallet must match your private key to authenticate any funds sent or received.
 Once both keys are verified, the balance in your crypto wallet will increase or decrease accordingly.

 Types of crypto wallet

 Crypto wallets can be broadly classified into two groups: hot wallets and cold wallets.
-The main difference between them is that the hot wallets are always connected to the internet while cold wallets are kept offline.
+The main difference is that hot wallets are always connected to the internet while cold wallets are kept offline.

 Hot wallets are digital tools whose connection to the internet cannot be severed.
-They are pieces of software that may be accessed from your phone or desktop computer to monitor your currencies and trade them.
-Some hot wallets may also be accessed from your browser, meaning you can use them on a wide variety of devices.
+Users can access these pieces of software from a phone or desktop computer to monitor their currencies and trade them.
+Some hot wallets are also accessible through the web or as browser extensions, meaning you can use them on a wide variety of devices.

 The greatest advantage of hot wallets is their convenience.
 Your public and private keys are stored and encrypted on your wallet’s respective app or website, so unless they're limited to a specific device, you can access them anywhere with an online connection.
-This ease of access makes them ideal for those who trade more often and who are thinking of spending bitcoins.
+This ease of access makes them ideal for those who trade more often and are considering spending bitcoins.